ArthegaAsdweri/WoW-5e-RPG/core-rules/world-of-warcraft-5e-rpg.md

 #### Chakra Ward
 Beginning at 1st level, while you are wearing no armor and not wielding a shield, you take 3 less damage from all slashing, piercing, and bludgeoning damage (minimum 1).

-Extended Wards.
+#### Extended Wards
 Also beginning at 1st level, you double the duration of any active spell that grants temporary hit points and all Power Word spells.

 #### Channel Divinity: Atonement